Weimaraner Health Issues

 Genetic Screening

 Prospective Weimaraner owners should know that this large sporting breed demands an informed approach to nutrition, exercise, and preventive health management.
-Weimaraners with high energy levels need consistent outlets for their drive and enthusiasm.
+High-energy Weimaraner work best with consistent, structured outlets — without them, the drive converts into stress behaviors rather than evaporating.

 Prevention Strategies